ionspin/kotlin-multiplatform-bignum/README.md

 ```

-Otherwise behavior is similar to normal integers
+Otherwise, behavior is similar to normal integers

 ### Sources